 This old Ford has been out of service for a long time.

 GMC truck in the shop in Glasgow, MO

 “Move it on Over”.
 I think somebody wrote a song with that title.

 Here is a late ’60s or possibly early ’70s International cab over.
 I found this big boy in Ashland, Missouri.

 Nothing built like a Peterbilt.

-Here is an old 1954 (I think) Chevy wrecker my wife and I found in Illinois on our way back from a visit to family in Detroit during the holidays a few years ago.
+Here is an old 1954 (I think) Dodge wrecker my wife and I found in Illinois on our way back from a visit to family in Detroit during the holidays a few years ago.
 Got out of the car, took the photo and hopped right back in.
 “Crank up the heater, Honey.”

 Found this old bruiser in the back lot of a junkyard in Sweet Springs, Missouri.
 Not packin’ anybody anywhere anymore.

 Here is an old 1950s Chevrolet dump truck.
 I found this old Work Horse on the road between Glasgow, MO and Booneville.

 This old Chevy was at the grain mill in Glasgow, Missouri.
 At the time I took the photo for this watercolor I was working at Standard Havens as a welder making portable asphalt plants.